 Upload your PhD Dissertation

-Practical information on submitting your dissertation.
+Practical information on submitting your dissertation

 By decision of the Doctorate Board every PhD candidate at Leiden University is obliged to deliver four copies of his/her dissertation to the library.
 He/she also submits the dissertation in digital form to the library for the benefit of the Institutional Repository (IR) of the University.

-For relevant changes see PhD Regulations.
+For relevant changes see PhD Regulations Leiden University.

-- Form VI (print and sign)
+- Appendix 4 (print and sign)

 By signing the licence you grant Leiden University the non-exclusive right to post your dissertation in the digital archive, making it available Open Access worldwide.
 The university will clearly indicate the author or owner of the publication, and will not make any changes other than allowed by this licence.
-On this form you can also indicate which parts of your thesis should be put under embargo.
+On this appendix you can also indicate which parts of your thesis should be put under embargo.

 University Libraries Leiden - MDA